-- GOAL: To review the SBI's needs for custody services and select a master custodian through an RFP process. - BACKGROUND: The SBI has a contract for master custodial services with State Street Bank & Trust.
+GOAL: To review the SBI's needs for custody services and select a master custodian through an RFP process.

+BACKGROUND: The SBI has a contract for master custodial services with State organizations.

+Street Bank & Trust.
 The current contract with State Street Bank & Trust expires on April 30, 2023.
-The SBI will develop and issue an RFP, and evaluate the capabilities of the best qualified organizations. - RESPONSIBLE: Assistant Executive Director, Investment Strategy and Administration; Assistant Executive Director, Portfolio Management and Risk Analysis; Director, Participant Directed and Non-Retirement Investments; Director, Financial Services and Operations; Director, Private Markets; Director, Legal and Policy Services
+The SBI will develop and issue an RFP, and evaluate the capabilities of the best qualified

+RESPONSIBLE: Assistant Executive Director, Investment Strategy and

+Administration; Assistant Executive Director, Portfolio Management and Risk Analysis; Director, Participant Directed and Non-Retirement Investments; Director, Financial Services and Operations; Director, Private Markets; Director, Legal and Policy

+Services

 Develop and review RFP.
 Jan. - Feb.
 2022

 Issue RFP and review responses.
 Mar. - Jun.
 2022

 Interview finalists.
 Jun. - Jul.
 2022

 Present recommendation to the SBI.
 Aug.
 2022

-ADMINISTRATION AND MANAGEMENT RFP for Contact and Document Management Database

-GOAL: To identify and select through a request for proposal (RFP) process, a Data Management system that will provide contact management, document storage and internal research capabilities.
+ADMINISTRATION AND MANAGEMENT RFP for Contact and Document Management Database system that will provide contact management, document storage and internal research capabilities.